 If you fit the eligibility criteria above, you are invited to submit an online application.

-Participants who are accepted into the cohort can expect to be notified by the first week of March.
+Participants who are accepted into the cohort can expect to be notified in early April.

-The cohort will meet one day a month (typically the third Friday of the month) via Zoom, beginning in March and concluding in November.
-Each virtual session will include a morning session focused on specific content with expert presenters, a midday break, and an afternoon session focused on building connections in large and small group discussions and activities.
+The cohort will commence and close with a two-day in-person retreat.
+The rest of the time, we will meet one day a month (typically the third Friday of the month) via Zoom.
+Each virtual session will include content from expert presenters, a mid-day break, and opportunities to build connections in large and small group discussions and activities.

-*If in-person sessions become possible, some dates may be shifted.
+*If in-person sessions become impossible, due to public health circumstances, some dates may be shifted.

 - Your Leadership Journey: Who You Are, Why You Do This Work, Wellness